 From the view point of FMEA, other redundant measures can be possible, such as the use of a redundant LAN or distributed Ethernet switches, for example additional switches for every Voltage level or individual switches for protection devices and control devices etc. However these redundant measures may increase system cost, maintenance cost or may decrease system capacity.
+For example, the cost of devices used in a SAS having 40 bays will increase by approximately 30% if each BCU has an individual switch.
 Therefore it is not a simple decision.
+The redundancy level of the system should be considered and decided based on the overall consideration with respect to power system utilities' policy on SAS, importance and size of the substation, etc.

+The SAS configuration shown in Fig. 5 is one of the optimum solutions achieving a good balance between redundancy and its benefit because it has a sufficient level of redundancy with a cost increase of less than 20% for the devices used in the system having 40 bays for example as shown in Table 5.

+6.2 Fail-safe and fool-proof design

-The redundancy level of the system should be considered and decided based on the overall consideration with respect to power system utilities' policy on SAS, importance and size of the substation, etc. The SAS configuration shown in Fig. 5 is one of the optimum solutions achieving a good balance between redundancy and its benefit.
-Needless to say the use of high reliable devises, it is also other measures to improve dependability in wider meaning to use redundancy explained already, to use distributed system, to simplify system and/or functions, to adopt fail-safe and/or fool-proof design etc. These measures can reduce human errors and need to be considered in designing a system or equipment.
+Needless to say the use of high reliable devises, it is also other measures to improve dependability in wider sense to use redundancy explained already, to use distributed system, to simplify system and/or functions, to adopt fail-safe and fool-proof design etc.